anvix9/anvix-c.github.io/_posts/2024-02-26-monograph#2:Representations-far-from-reality-yet-so-close-ever.markdown

 <br/>
 <p style="text-align: justify;">
 These are the source of representations.
-In Artificial intelligence, we usually call it raw data.
+In Artificial intelligence, we usually call it <mark>raw data</mark>.
 At this stage, no representation is created yet (But there is a huge science behind the nature of what we call raw data either in AI or in general science), but the impressions represent the solid elements that will make possible the representations to come to life… but how?
 </p>